Intel Architecture Labs: Native Signal Processing (NSP)

 Native Signal Processing (NSP) was an example of a significant software effort in IAL.
-NSP was a software initiative to allow Intel-based PCs to run time-sensitive code independently of the operating system, allowing real-time audio and video processing on the microprocessors of the mid-1990s.
+NSP was a software initiative to allow Intel-based PCs to run time-sensitive code independently of the operating system (OS), allowing real-time audio and video processing on the microprocessors of the mid-1990s.
 Intel, whose microprocessors powered PC hardware designs, invested heavily in improving the performance of its chips.
 As a result of the increase in performance, Intel saw an opportunity to transfer software workloads from specialized microprocessors over to the central Intel microprocessors.
 This strategy was fundamental to Intel's vision of a powerful central microprocessor made with its advanced chip building capabilities.
 NSP was, in that regard, a gold mine of power-hungry software workloads which were previously running on Digital Signal Processor chips.
 This led to IAL's decision to embark on NSP, a large software initiative to gradually move the algorithms and software implementations from DSPs to the central Intel microprocessor.